chrissloan/simple-html-builder/README.md

 * All files from **src/** will be generated directly into the **public** folder while Guard is watching
 * Replace the Google Analytic Tracking Account number with your number if needed; otherwise delete it
 * Change the meta tags as needed
+* Use of [Susy](http://susy.oddbird.net/guides/getting-started/) for responsive grid structure.

 ### Notabene